-- → Name of Minor Political Party: Must include the name of the Minor Party nominating the candidate. - → Printed Name of the Officer of Minor Political Party: Must include the clearly printed name of the officer that signed the candidate filing form. - → Signature of the Officer of Minor Political Party: Must include the signature of one of the officers listed in the bylaws of the minor political party on file with the Elections Division. - → Date Signed: Must include the date the officer of the political party signed the candidate filing form.
+- → Name of Minor Political Party: Must linclude the name of the Minor Party nominating the candidate. - > Printed Name of the Officer of Minor Political Party: Must include the clearly printed name of the officer that signed the candidate filing form. - → Signature of the Officer of Minor Political Party: Must iInclude the signature of one of the officers listed in the bylaws of the minor political party on file with the Elections Division.